enriquegv001/Coppel-TSP/documentation.md

 - storage: Enable hierarchical namespace is usefull to allow parallel function in Big Data workloads

 #### [Synapse Workspace](https://learn.microsoft.com/en-us/azure/synapse-analytics/quickstart-create-workspace)
-From Data Lake account created before it will be linked to the workspace, thus the synapse data will be store at one of the containers (files system from the Data Lake).
+From Data Lake account created before, link a new workspace ```ws-route-opti```, thus the synapse data will be store at one of the containers Data Lake, this file system it has been stored as ```route-opti```.

 ### Testing